 Java programming language cons:

 Compared to Java's numerous flaws, especially the NullPointerException problem, Kotlin appears to be the superior alternative.
-Java is still a critical programming language for Android app development since the Android OS is built on it.
+Java is still a critical programming language for native development for Android since the Android OS is built on it.

 Kotlin is a new language developed by JetBrains that compiles to Java.
 Kotlin has several advantages over Android development using Java, as we've discussed, but is it superior to Java?
 It does have some advantages over its competition: Requires less code, deployment is lightweight and faster to compile, supports coroutines, it works with Java's libraries and frameworks, no more NullPointerException.